CHILD BIT BY DOG – MN LAWYER

 - Separation distress

 - Sudden noise such as thunderstorms or fireworks

 - Noise and unpredictable movements from young children

 An anxious dog frightened under these circumstances may be more prone to bite a child, whether or not they are familiar with them.

 Common sense may tell an adult not to touch a dog in pain.
 A child, however, may not be able to discern when a dog is hurting.
 In fact, half of the dogs studied by researchers had medical conditions such as liver and kidney disease, eye problems, and diseases that affected their bones and skin.

 In addition, a dog will bite when they don’t like the way someone is playing with them.
-Study a fed up dog’s behavior: a turned back, lying down, a curled lip, or growling are all signs that the dog does not like the behavior of the child.
-Children have a tendency to tug on dogs’ ears, pull on their tails or jump on their backs.
+Study a fed-up dog’s behavior: a turned back, lying down, a curled lip, or growling are all signs that the dog does not like the behavior of the child.
+Children tend to tug on dogs’ ears, pull on their tails or jump on their backs.
 While some dogs may tolerate this, others will grow tired of it quickly.